 The study will survey over 150,000 medical cannabinoid community members on their CBD consumption behaviors and perceptions of efficacy.
 Featuring the largest patient sample size to date, investigators expect the research to offer insight on the demographics, psychographics, perceived efficacy and medical purposes of those who use CBD-based products.
 It will also gather information on CBD’s efficacy for various symptoms and conditions in comparison to traditional prescription drugs.

 According to The Henry J. Kaiser Family Foundation, there were over 4 billion prescription drugs filled at pharmacies in the U.S. in 2016.
 Prescription drug abuse is on the rise nationally, according to WebMD, with roughly 6.3 million Americans using drugs for nonmedical reasons.
-CBD could be a safer and just as effective way to manage pain, reduce seizures, and manage anxiety.
+CBD could show to be a safer and just as effective way to manage pain, reduce seizures, and manage anxiety.

 CBD and its therapeutic effects have been a main focus to researchers over recent years.
 Just in the past couple of months, studies have found CBD to reduce seizures in children with severe epilepsy, inhibit and kill cervical cancer cells, and soothe skin conditions like psoriasis and eczema.